landlab/landlab/README.rst

 Our documentation is hosted on ReadTheDocs at https://landlab.readthedocs.io/.
 This includes a User Guide and API reference.

-Hobley et al. (2017) describes the design of Landlab.
+The following paper describes the design of Landlab.

 `Hobley, D. E. J. <https://www.earth-surf-dynam.net/5/21/2017/>`__, Adams,
 J. M., Nudurupati, S. S., Hutton, E. W. H., Gasparini, N. M., Istanbulluoglu,